difuture-lmu/rmmodeldata/README.md

 ## Disclaimer

-It is suggested to use the namespace `rmmodeldata` for calling functions to ensure the usage of the correct method.
+  - It is suggested to use the namespace `rmmodeldata` for calling functions to ensure the usage of the correct method.
 A message is printed when a method of `rmmodeldata` is used.
 Otherwise, it cannot be distinguished between the original and the new method.

+  - Searching through objects ignores functions and environments.
+Thus, if data are stored within an environment it is not detected.

 ## Installation